singerdmx/flutter-quill/README.md

 FlutterQuill is a rich text editor and a [Quill] component for [Flutter].

-This library is a WYSIWYG editor built for the modern Android, iOS, web and desktop platforms.
+This library is a WYSIWYG (What You See Is What You Get) editor built for the modern Android, iOS, web and desktop platforms.
 Check out our [Youtube Playlist] or [Code Introduction](./doc/code_introduction.md) to take a detailed walkthrough of the code base.
 You can join our [Slack Group] for discussion.

 Pub: [FlutterQuill]